 Helps prepare students for the second of two exams required for Microsoft Certified Solutions Associate (MCSA): Windows 8.1 certification.
 Students master configuration or support for Windows 8.1 computers, devices, users and associated network and security resources.
 Those in this IT Professional career field work with networks configured as a domain-based or peer-to-peer environment with access to the internet and cloud services.
 These IT Professionals could be consultants, full-time desktop support technicians, or IT generalists who administer Windows 8.1 based computers and devices as a portion of their broader technical responsibilities.
-Additional skills addressed, including the recent 8.1 objectives: Design an Installation and Application Strategy, Maintain Resource Access, Maintain Windows Clients and Devices and Manage Windows 8 Using Cloud Services and Microsoft Desktop Optimization Pack.
+Additional skills are addressed, including the recent 8.1 objectives: Design an Installation and Application Strategy, Maintain Resource Access, Maintain Windows Clients and Devices and Manage Windows 8 Using Cloud Services and Microsoft Desktop Optimization Pack.

-COE 217 Installing & Configuring Servers 4 credits / 2 class hrs / 4 lab hrs exam objectives and focuses on the skills you need to install and configure Windows Server 2016.
-After you finish this course, you'll have an in-depth knowledge of Windows Server 2016, including installation, file and storage services, virtualization, Windows containers, and Nano Server, among many other topics.
+COE 217 Installing & Configuring Servers 4 credits / 2 class hrs / 4 lab hrs

+This course gives in-depth coverage of the 70-740 certification exam objectives and focuses on the skills needed to install and configure

+Windows Server 2016.
+Upon completion of this course, students will have an in-depth knowledge of Windows Server 2016, including installation, file and storage services, virtualization, Windows containers, and Nano Server, among many other topics.